Geometric Structure of Bell Correlations in Bohmian Mechanics: A Configuration-Space Analysis of EPR Experiments: Description of the experiment

 We now propose to decompose the dynamics into several stages, in order to remain as close as possible to Bell's experiment.
 First, the two particles are guided by one-dimensional Gaussian wave packets, which are free solutions of the Schrödinger equation and entangled in a Bell state \eqref{etatbell}.
 We choose the quantization axis of the Bell state \eqref{etatbell} to be the $z$ axis:

 where $z_A$ (resp. $z_B$) denotes the coordinate of the particle sent to Alice (resp.
 Bob).

 The two particles then pass, one after the other, through coils generating static and uniform magnetic fields oriented along directions $\vec{n}_{A}$ and $\vec{n}_{B}$, which form angles $\alpha$ and $\beta$ with the $z$ axis.
-The magnetic fields generated by the coils align the spins states of the particles with these directions.
-Particle $A$ then passes through a Stern--Gerlach apparatus oriented along $z$, while particle $B$ continues its free evolution.
-Later, particle $B$ passes through a Stern--Gerlach apparatus also oriented along $z$.
-Finally, we study the spin correlations measured on the two particles after many repetitions of the experiment, in order to verify that our system violates Bell inequalities.\\
+The magnetic fields generated by the coils implementing a spin rotation encoding the measurement settings.
+Particle $A$ then passes through a Stern-Gerlach apparatus oriented along $z$, while particle $B$ continues its free evolution.
+Later, particle $B$ passes through a Stern-Gerlach apparatus also oriented along $z$.
+The resulting dynamical mapping from initial conditions to outcomes defines, in hidden-variable configuration space, a partition into outcome domains whose statistical structure gives rise to the Bell correlations.

 \paragraph{Free evolution} The spatial wave packets are initially Gaussian and independent of the particle spin.
-As a result, we can factorize expression \eqref{etatbellz} as
+As a result, the two-particle wave function \eqref{etatbellz} factorizes as

 where $G_{2}(z_{A},z_{B},t) :=G(z_{A},t)G(z_{B},t)$ is the product of two Gaussian wave packets associated with each particle.\\